jui2542123/kmitl-esd-exercise2-61090022-Jui/kmitl-esd-exercise2-61090022-Jui/README.md

-*Some POM files are unable to change the artifactID because of the reason that I don't know I use the base one I get from the GOedu.
+*Some POM files are unable to change the artifactID because of the reason that I don't know I use the base one I got from the GOedu.

 # Overview